View for:

 accordion icon

-• Do not swim in chlorinated or salty water until irritation from waxing disappears.
+• Avoid swimming in chlorinated or salty water until any irritation subsides.

-• Do not plan to go to the sauna until the redness disappears.
+• Do not go to the sauna until the redness disappears.

-• Do not use a razor between epilations.
+• Do not use a razor between waxing sessions.

 accordion icon